verhas/javageci/ACCESSOR.md

 * `transient`
 * `volatile`

-Note that although all these are Java keywords, the keyword `package` is not a modifier, but here we should use this string to denote package private fields.
+Note that although all these are Java keywords, they are used in the configuration as strings or rather as a part of a string.

 The other parameters are read on the field level, and when not specified on the field level they are inherited from the class annotation if defined there.
 The individual fields can also be annotated with